 I never thought I would become a therapist.
 I always liked talking and listening to people and I often found myself as the confidant of friends and strangers but I always thought that was more of a hobby than a career.
-During my undergraduate years, I took as many psychology classes as my Mass Communications major would allow and I even volunteered as a peer counselor, but it was not until I had been working in the corporate world for a few years that I realized that psychology was more of a passion for me.
+During my undergraduate years I took as many psychology classes as my Mass Communications major would allow and I even volunteered as a peer counselor, but it was not until I had been working in the corporate world for a few years that I realized that psychology was more of a passion for me.
 I think going through a deep depression and turning to therapy to help me through that difficult period also inspired me to want to offer the same kind of support to others.

 So I took a leap of faith, left my corporate job, and went back to graduate school to get a Masters in Counseling Psychology.
-My time at CIIS was a deep journey of learning and self-discovery, which only confirmed my decision to be become a therapist.
+My time at CIIS was a deep journey of learning and self-discovery, which only confirmed my decision to become a therapist.
 I spent my practicum and intern years working with all types of clients at a Gestalt counseling center, at an elementary school, as a school counselor, and in private practice.
 I was also a founding member and an active member of Bay Area Gestalt Institute (BAGI), a non-profit organization and community of Gestalt therapists.

-Throughout this time, I was in individual and couples therapy as a client discovering and healing parts of myself and my relationship.
+Throughout this time, I was in individual and couples therapy, as a client, discovering and healing parts of myself and my relationship.
 I truly believe my personal experiences in therapy have taught me as much, if not more, as my academic training for I cannot ask my clients to go where I have not been willing to go myself.

-I hope that gives you a taste of who I am as a person, therapist and mother and hope to hear from you soon.
+I hope that gives you a taste of who I am as a person, therapist, and mother and hope to hear from you soon.